- Front seat comfort

 It’s in packaging where the Sonic hasn’t quite measured up to some of its rivals.
 Front seats are quite good, and adjustable to a wide range of drivers, but back-seat accommodations are quite tight and by no means transcend this model’s subcompact status.
 It doesn’t offer the so-called Magic Seat arrangement of the Honda Fit, or quite as low of a load floor of other entries, but whether you choose the hatchback or sedan, its rear seatbacks do flip forward all the way to expand space.

 Safety features in the 2017 Sonic are quite robust, with 10 standard airbags.
 A rearview camera system is now standard across the model line, while parking assist is newly available, as are forward collision alert and lane departure warning, two active-safety features that may help you keep away from trouble.
 The Sonic’s body structure is likely to carry over with no major changes, and that’s a good thing; up until now this model has earned excellent five stars in federal crash tests, as well as top "Good" ratings from the IIHS, including in that agency’s tough (and critical) small overlap frontal test.
-We expect with the inclusion of those active-safety systems that it will earn a Top Safety Pick+ rating.

 Trim levels will be revamped.
 LS, LT, and Premier trims will be offered for the 2017 Sonic (LT and Premier only for the hatchback), replacing the LS, LT, LTZ, and RS trims of the 2016 model.
 The RS model is effectively replaced by an appearance package that’s offered on LT and Premier trims.